What is AMD?

 What’s the treatment for AMD?

-If you have intermediate or late AMD, special dietary supplements (vitamins and minerals) may be able to stop it from getting worse.
+If you have intermediate AMD in 1 or both eyes, special dietary supplements (vitamins and minerals) may be able to stop it from turning into late AMD.
+If you have late AMD in only 1 eye, these supplements may slow down AMD in your other eye.

 How do I live with vision loss from AMD?